-STAFF RECOMMENDATION, APRIL 25, 2007: Approval of the application with the following conditions:
+STAFF RECOMMENDATION: Staff recommends approval with the following conditions:

 1. That the following statements must appear in the General Notes of the site plan so that on-site contractors are aware of the requirements:

 Call Alexandria Archaeology immediately (703-838-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of artifacts are discovered during development.
 Work must cease in the area of the discovery until a City archaeologist comes to the site and records the finds; and,